device42/device42-docs/docs/integration/external-integrations/cyberark-integration.md

 The following note in the UI describes how passwords are retrieved and matched between CyberArk and Device42 systems:

 > By default passwords are looked up by name in CyberArk by matching the Password label in Device42.
 If no label is provided then the username will be matched directly.
-You may also customize the Folder or Safe the password is retrieved from by utilizing Password Custom fields named Folder and Safe.
+You may also customize the Folder or Safe from which the password is retrieved by utilizing the Password Custom fields named Folder and Safe.